Ecotone Approach

-Amenity environments are among the most technically complex systems in contemporary
+Amenity environments are among the most technically and experientially complex systems

 mechanical infrastructure within tightly constrained architectural conditions.